-Research on EFT for Children, Youth and Adolescents
+Research on EFT for Youth and Education

-This area represents the clinical research conducted on Emotional Freedom Techniques (EFT) for children, youth and adolescents.
+This area represents the clinical research conducted on Emotional Freedom Techniques (EFT) for youth and education.
 Explore by title below.
 Where the paper is available free of charge in an open access journal, you can download it and use freely (on website, social media, newsletters).
 If it is behind a pay wall, you can freely share the abstract and reference but cannot share the full article, due to copyright.

 Effectiveness of a School-Based Emotional Freedom Techniques Intervention for Promoting Student Wellbeing